 Cal Poly swept UC Santa Barbara in a doubleheader to start their Big West conference slate.
 The first game was scoreless until the fifth when Cal Poly scored two runs on a single by Stephanie Heyward and a sacrifice fly from Courtney Tyler.
 Santa Barbara cut the deficit in half, but the Mustangs were able to score two more including Heyward driving home a second RBI to win 4-1.
 Sierra Hyland threw a complete game allowing one walk and six hits with 10 strikeouts.
 Game two saw Cal Poly win 3-1 thanks to RBIs from Sierra Hyland, who also got the save, and Crimson Kaiser.

 #13 UCLA withstood a furious rally from #8 Washington to win 9-8 and take the series.
 The Bruins took a 4-0 lead in the third and then made it 6-0 in the fifth on solo home runs by Brianna Tautalafua and Rachel Garcia.
-The Huskies cut it back to 6-4 after an single by Kaija Gibson and a three run home run by Taylor Van Zee.
-A two run double from Maddie Jelenicki and an RBI single from Paige Halstead made it a 5 run difference a 9-4, but Washington put up another 4 run frame.
+The Huskies cut it back to 6-4 after a single by Kaija Gibson and a three-run home run by Taylor Van Zee.
+A two-run double from Maddie Jelenicki and an RBI single from Paige Halstead made it a 5 run difference a 9-4, but Washington put up another 4 run frame.
 Three singles by Morganne Flores, Van Zee, and Kirstyn Thomas trimmed the score to 9-8.
 Washington had a great chance in the bottom of the seventh to tie and possibly win as they loaded the bases with one out.
-Rachel Garcia was able to get a strike out and fly out to end the game and improve her record to 10-4 this season.
+Rachel Garcia was able to get a strikeout and fly out to end the game and improve her record to 10-4 this season.

 Sunday, April 2, 2017